-Welcome to my blog page where I will be relaying information regularly about holistic treatments and their positive effect on the body.
+Welcome to my blog page where I will be relaying information regularly about furthering my holistic knowledge, holistic treatments, and their positive effect on the body.

 I've had a great start to 2020.
 I'm pleased to announce that I can now offer Maternity Reflexology to pregnant women after training with the lovely Sally Earlam.

 There are a number of benefits reflexology can give to help relieve many of the symptoms that women can experience during pregnancy.
 For example relief can be given for pelvic girdle pain, morning sickness and heartburn, constipation and itching.
 Reflexology can aid the endocrine system to calm and rebalance, to the lymphatic system helping the body to flush the excess fluid which the body can retain to relieve swollen feet and ankles.

 I wanted to share the importance of the Vagus nerve with you.
 Its an interesting subject that involves the nervous system which connects throughout the body.
 This is the body system that reflexologists 'tap into' when treating the body in a holistic way.